icerpc/icerpc-slice/README.md

 | WellKnownTypes     | Custom types such as Uri and TimeStamp.
 These well-known types are RPC-independent.                                                                                                                                                                                            |

 The copy of record for these Slice files is in this repository.
 Each IceRPC implementation is expected to create its own exact clone of these Slice files.
-See for example the [sync-slice.py] Python script in icerpc-csharp.
+For example, see the [sync-slice.py] Python script in icerpc-csharp.

 [Ice]: https://github.com/zeroc-ice/ice
 [Ice Slice]: https://docs.zeroc.com/ice/3.8/cpp/the-slice-language